-The provisional data set for each TCGA cancer type contains all data available from the Broad Firehose.
-The publication data sets reflect the data that were used for each of the publications.
-The samples in a published data set are usually a subset of the provisional dataset, since manuscripts were often written before TCGA completed their goal of sequencing 500 tumors.
+The Firehose Legacy dataset (formerly Provisional datasets) for each TCGA cancer type contains all data available from the Broad Firehose.
+The publication datasets reflect the data that were used for each of the publications.
+The samples in a published dataset are usually a subset of the firehose legacy dataset, since manuscripts were often written before TCGA completed their goal of sequencing 500 tumors.

 The TCGA PanCancer Atlas datasets derive from an effort to unify TCGA data across all tumor types.
 Publications resulting from this effort can be found at the TCGA PanCancer Atlas site.
 In the cBioPortal, data from the PanCancer Atlas is divided by tumor type, but these studies have uniform clinical elements, consistent processing and normalization of mutations, copy number, mRNA data and are ideally processed for comparative analyses.

-Thresholded copy number calls in the TCGA provisional datasets are generated by the GISTIC 2.0 algorithm and obtained from the Broad Firehose.
+Thresholded copy number calls in the TCGA Firehouse Legacy datasets are generated by the GISTIC 2.0 algorithm and obtained from the Broad Firehose.